-The Sports Medicine 2 course will combine course work with physical, hands-on application, to help prepare students to explore opportunities in the therapeutic services pathway of health and human services professions.
+Prerequisite: Sports Medicine 1 The Sports Medicine 2 course will combine course work with physical, hands-on application, to help prepare students to explore opportunities in the therapeutic services pathway of health and human services professions.
 Skills and knowledge developed in the class will include first aid/CPR, blood-borne pathogens, nutrition, strength and conditioning, sudden illness, medical terminology and injury prevention, identification, evaluation and treatment and rehabilitation.
-In addition to classroom time, students can work with the Athletic Department as a student trainer or participate in an approved internship with a professional in the medical field.
 College credit may be obtained if the course is completed with a B or better and the necessary paperwork is done.
-See page 15 for more information.
+See page 13 for more information.
 CTE Dual credit with a B or better.

-SKILLED AND TECHNICAL: MANUFACTURING DESIGN Pre-Engineering
+Pre-Engineering